Eval-Actions: Fine-Grained Execution Quality Evaluation for Robotic Manipulation

-For model optimization, we cast action quality assessment, success detection, and source classification as a unified \textit{conditional text generation} task.
-We construct the ground-truth target sequence $\mathbf{Y}$ by serializing the scalar quality score $S$, the success label $O$, and the source label $C$ into a structured textual format.
-The model is trained to autoregressively generate this sequence, minimizing the Negative Log-Likelihood of the ground-truth tokens given the multimodal context:
+For optimization, action quality assessment, task success detection, and trajectory source classification are formulated as a unified conditional text generation task.
+The reference target sequence $\mathbf{Y}$ is constructed by serializing the scalar quality score $S$, the success label $O$, and the trajectory source label $C$ into a structured textual format.
+AutoEval-S is trained with supervised fine-tuning by minimizing the negative log-likelihood of the reference tokens:

-where $L$ is the length of the target text sequence, $y_t$ represents the $t$-th token in $\mathbf{Y}$, $y_{<t}$ denotes the preceding context tokens, and $\theta$ parameterizes the VLM ($\Phi_\theta$).
-This formulation ensures that the model learns to explicitly map multimodal inputs to precise quantitative ($S$) and categorical ($O, C$) outputs in a coherent linguistic format.
+where $L$ is the length of the target sequence, $y_t$ is the $t$-th token in $\mathbf{Y}$, and $y_{<t}$ denotes the preceding generated tokens.
+This formulation enables the evaluator to output quality scores and categorical diagnostic labels in a structured format.

-\textbf{AutoEval-P.} Addressing the complexity of CoT generation, we adopt the \textit{Group Relative Policy Optimization (GRPO)} paradigm \cite{GPRO, guo2025deepseek}, integrating Reinforcement Learning (RL) to fortify the VLM's physical reasoning capabilities.
-We formulate the training as a policy optimization problem, governed by a hybrid reward function $R_{total}$ designed to encourage logically self-consistent reasoning.

-The reward architecture first addresses continuous action quality scoring.
-To mitigate the sparsity of binary rewards in regression tasks, we formulate a Gaussian kernel-based soft regression mechanism.
-Given the predicted score $\hat{S}$ (parsed from the CoT output) and the ground truth $S$, the score reward $R_{score}$ is defined as an exponentially decaying function of the squared error, modulated by a sensitivity hyperparameter $\sigma$: